OpenOrion/meshly/python/README.md

 - `Mesh` class: A Pydantic-based representation of a 3D mesh with methods for optimization and simplification
 - Support for custom mesh subclasses with additional attributes
-- Automatic encoding/decoding of numpy array attributes
+- Automatic encoding/decoding of numpy array attributes, including nested arrays in dictionaries
+- Enhanced polygon support with automatic inference of polygon structure from input data
+- Mesh copying functionality for creating independent copies
 - `EncodedMesh` class: A container for encoded mesh data

 ### Utility Classes